DavidAJohnston/DecentralizedApplications/README.md

 Bitcoin is sometimes termed as a cryptocurrency though one can also say Bitcoin is a protocol; developers at [Invictus Innovations](http://invictus-innovations.com/) have described Bitcoin as a “Distributed Autonomous Corporation[[1]][2]” while its creator himself, Satoshi Nakamoto, described it in his white paper as “A Peer-to-Peer Electronic Cash System[[2]][3]”.

-This paper makes the case that Bitcoin and a rapidly growing number of projects in the Bitcoin eco-system may be best classified as “Decentralized Applications” (DApps for short or informal use).
+This paper makes the case that Bitcoin and a rapidly growing number of projects in the Bitcoin eco-system may be best classified as “Decentralized Applications” (known as "DApps" for short or informal use).

 ### 2\.
 Separating Description of Utility From Classification